Freephone: 0800 027 2057

 If you’re renting with us, the time may come when you feel you are ready to buy your own home.
 Some of our tenants have the right to buy their Acis house through the ‘Preserved Right to Buy’ and ‘Right to Acquire’ schemes.

-If you and your home were transferred over to us from a council, you may be eligible for the Preserved Right to Buy scheme.
+If you were transferred over to us from a council, you may be eligible for the Preserved Right to Buy scheme.
 This scheme gives some tenants the opportunity to purchase their home and provides a discount on the price of their property.
-The longer you have been a tenant, the more discount you could get – up to £84,000
+The longer you have been a tenant, the more discount you could get – up to £80,000

 Our tenants who were not part of a stock transfer from a council may have the Right to Acquire their home if the home was built or bought by us after 1 April 1997 through a social housing grant provided by the Housing Corporation, Homes and Communities Agency or a local authority.
 A property transferred from a local council to a registered provider on or after 1 April 1997 will also qualify for the scheme.